danbillingsley/Diversity-Explorer/README.md

 # Diversity-Explorer
-Explore how diversity varies with age accross the UK
+Explore how ethnic diversity varies with age accross the UK